fbrad/darwin/preprocess/README.md

 Different-author pairs:
  - the DA pairs are randomly assigned to train/val split*
- - this is suboptimal for now, because unseen authors can appear at evaluation, for instance (A1, A2) in training set and (A3, A4) in val set.
+ - unseen authors can appear at evaluation, for instance (A1, A2) in training set and (A3, A4) in val set.

  Same-author (SA) pairs:
  - while populating the validation split, SA pairs are evenly assigned to train/val splits